-You’d be hard-pressed to find someone these days who hadn’t used the phrase “Google it” at some point in their lives.
-“Googling” has become the default action when you want to have your “Quality Questions” answered.
-We trust that when we ask a question, Google will have, not just an answer, but THE answer for us.
+You’d be hard-pressed to find someone that hasn’t used the phrase ‘Google it’ at some point in their lives.
+‘Googling’ has become the default action/phrase when you want to have your questions answered.
+We trust that when we type a question into Google’s search bar, that Google will have a QUALITY answer for us.

-“The expected click-through rate (CTR) that Google Ads provides for a keyword in your account is an estimate based on the assumption that the search term will match that keyword exactly.
-At auction time (when someone’s search terms trigger one of your ads), Google Ads calculates a more accurate expected CTR based on the search terms, type of device and other auction-time factors”. - support.google.com
+“The expected click-through rate that Google Ads provides is an estimate based on the assumption that the search term will match the keyword exactly.
+At auction time (when someone’s search term triggers one of your ads), Google Ads calculate s a more accurate expected CTR based on the search terms, type of device and other auction-time factors” - support.google.com

-Your landing page is the URL people arrive at after they click your ad, and Google Ads analyses it through a combination of automated systems and human evaluation”. - support.google.com
+Your landing page is the URL people arrive at after they click your ad, and Google Ads analyses it through a combination of automated systems and human evaluation” - support.google.com

 “This status describes how well your keyword matches the message in your ads.
 For example, if someone searches for your keyword and your ad shows up, would your ad seem directly relevant to their search?” - support.google.com

 Each of the three factors above are given a ‘grade’.

 Graded on a scale of 1-10 (worst to best).

 So the overall combination will give you your ads quality score.